 Supporting people in our communities back into work!

-We are proud to be part of the Walsall Building Better Opportunities projects funded through the BIG Lottery and the European Social Fund to help and support people back into work.
+We are proud to be part of the Walsall Building Better Opportunities projects funded through the Community Fund and the European Social Fund to help and support people back into work.

 Bridges - Work Stations in Walsall